 Remember, not everything on the internet is safe.
 Check with your health plan or provider before you buy to make sure the program is safe.

 Discount Programs or Supplemental Coverage

 You may be eligible for a drug assistance program.
 It depends on your income and health needs.
 Some pharmaceutical companies offer these programs.
 They are also called "patient assistance programs."
 You may get a discount card, free, or low-cost medicines.
 You can apply directly to the drug company for the medicine you are taking.

 Some states and health insurance plans also offer assistance programs.
 Check with your health plan and local government websites.

-If you are over 65, look into supplemental drug coverage (Medicare Part D).
+If you are age 65 or older, look into supplemental drug coverage (Medicare Part D).
 This optional insurance coverage can help you pay for your medicines.